FLaTNNBio/Inside-Gene-Fusion/README.md

 python3 source/gene_fusion_dnn.py
 ```
 ## Graph Based Tool
-To overcome the limitations of the sentence-based approach, we employ a more advanced graph-based approach, utilizing De Bruijn graphs.
-By applying GNNs, we
-are able to capture the complex topological dependencies between nodes through message-passing mechanisms.
-GNNs allow nodes to aggregate information from neighboring nodes,
-effectively learning intricate patterns that are essential for accurately identifying fusion events.
+To overcome the limitations of the sentence-based approach, we employ a more advanced graph-based approach, utilizing De Bruijn graphs.In a De Bruijn graph, nodes represent k-mers, and edges indicate overlaps between consecutive k-mers.
+By applying GNNs, we are able to capture the complex topological dependencies between nodes through message-passing mechanisms.
+GNNs allow nodes to aggregate information from neighboring nodes, effectively learning intricate patterns that are essential for accurately identifying fusion events.

 To efficiently create De-Bruijn graphs to run the experiments using GNNs the following script has to be run:
 ```bash